Learning Planning-based Reasoning by Trajectories Collection and Process Reward Synthesizing: Experiments

 \subsection{Datasets}

-In this paper, we mainly focus on logical reasoning since it requires step-by-step rationales to derive the correct conclusion, and the reasoning process is often much longer and more complex.
-We choose ReClor~\citep{reclor} and LogiQA-v2~\citep{logiqa2} for evaluation, which are two challenging and widely used logical reasoning benchmarks sourced respectively from standardized graduate admission examinations and logical examination papers intended for reading comprehension.
-The statistics of the two datasets are shown in Table~\ref{tab:dataset}.
+In this paper, we mainly focus on logical reasoning and mathematical reasoning.
+For logical reasoning, we choose ReClor~\citep{reclor} and LogiQA-v2~\citep{logiqa2} for evaluation, which are two challenging and widely used logical reasoning benchmarks.
+Both datasets are formulated as multiple choice question answering and the statistics of the two datasets are shown in Table~\ref{tab:dataset}.
+For mathematical reasoning, we have employed the test sets of GSM8K~\citep{gsm8k} and MATH~\citep{hendrycksmath2021} for evaluation.